varabyte/kobweb/README.md

 ```

 The above would create a page you could visit by going to `mysite.com/admin/config`.

-You could potentially even use these overrides to create multiple page methods in the same file, in case that helped
-group related behavior together, or generate multiple endpoints that all call to the same final page method.

 `routeOverride` can additionally contain slashes, and if the value begins and/or ends with a slash, that has a special
 meaning.